 There are some things you can to stop any further irritation to your mouth.
 These include:

 Some food and drinks can irritate your mouth and might be painful to eat.
 These include:

 - spicy food

 - dry food, such as crisps, might scratch your mouth

 - very hot food or drinks

 Because of this it can be best to eat a bland diet for a while.
 And soft foods such as potato and porridge.

 A dry, sore mouth is more prone to infection.
-So your doctor or nurse might give you mouthwashes and a mouth care routine to follow.
+So your doctor or nurse will give you mouthwashes and a mouth care routine to follow.
 This helps keep your mouth healthy during your treatment.